SantiagoAlvarezb/GDE-Ecommerce-Database-/README.md

 ## Description

-Our Ecommerce project is a videogame store which allows customers to purchase not only videogames but also DLC's and Packagaes.
-It includes all the functionalities of an online store such as a shopping cart and checkout.
-Furthermore, all the data is stored within a remote data base.
+Our online video game store goes beyond the basics, offering not just games but also DLCs and packages to enhance your gaming experience.
+You'll have all the familiar online store features like a shopping cart for easy selection and a hassle-free checkout process.
+Plus, all your valuable data is kept safe in a remote database.

 #### Languages & Technologies